-Frozen cooked liver is a great, healthy treat with no additives or preservative.
+Frozen cooked liver is a great, healthy treat with no additives or preservatives.

 If you use the above recipe, you can place the diced liver pieces in an airtight container and freeze them.
 Whenever you’re ready to use them, pop a few pieces in the fridge to thaw.

-Liver is a super healthy treat for dogs (and humans) when procured from the right sources and fed in the proper amounts.
+Liver is a superfood for dogs (and humans) when procured from the right sources and fed in the proper amounts.
 It’s full of vitamins and minerals your dog needs in his diet and dogs love the taste.